 “Omic” here refers to different “layers” of the biological system: Genome - all the genes in the body, DNA; transcriptome — a variety of RNAs and other molecules responsible for “reading” and “executing” genome information; proteome — all the proteins in the body; metabolome — all the small molecules; epigenome - the multitude of chemical changes to the DNA and factors, including environmental, which dictate such changes.

 Such a multidimensional approach is very promising for understanding mechanisms of diseases, especially, such complex ones as cancer and diabetes.
 They involve a tangled web of genes, the influence of lifestyle factors and environmental conditions.
 Whether you smoke or exercise daily, — that influences when those various genes are turned on and off.

 Research on biology systems generates enormous amounts of data, which needs to be stored, processed and analyzed.
 The 3 billion chemical coding units that string together to form a person’s DNA, if entered into an Excel spreadsheet line-by-line, would produce 7,900 miles-long table.
 The human proteome contains more than 30,000 distinct proteins that have been identified so far.
 And the number of small molecules in the body, metabolites, exceeds 40,000.
 Mapping data, originated from various experiments, associations, combinations of factors and conditions, generates trillions of data points of information.

 This is where Big Data analysis and Machine Learning algorithms start to shine, allowing to derive hidden data patterns, find dependencies and associations unknown before.
-For example, a recently reported automated protocol for large-scale modeling of gene expression data can produce models that are predictive of differential gene expression as a function of a compound structure.
+For example, this automated protocol for large-scale modeling of gene expression data can produce models that are predictive of differential gene expression as a function of a compound structure.
 In contrast to the usual in silico design paradigm, where one interrogates a particular target-based response, the newly developed protocol opens doors for virtual screening and lead optimization for desired multitarget gene expression profiles.